madeso/spacehustler/README.md

 Stuff that I'd like to add:
 =======
-* replace the dynamic image generation with image loading (soil)
 * add loading of meshes (assimp)
 * add entity system with basic components
 * add scripting support (lua)